Jmevorach/openemr-static-binary-forge/README.md

 ## Features

 - **Self-contained static binary**: Everything needed to run OpenEMR is included in a single executable
-- **Fully static**: All dependencies are statically linked into the binary
+- **Fully static / Bundled Libs**: All dependencies are statically linked or bundled (FreeBSD)
-- **No dependencies**: No need to install PHP or other software
+- **No dependencies**: No need to install PHP or other software on target systems
 - **Portable**: Copy the binary to any compatible system and run it
 - **Optimized builds**: Automatically uses all available CPU cores and RAM for faster builds
+- **Automated Web Server Runners**: Includes scripts for both PHP's built-in server and Apache HTTP Server (with CGI support)
 - **Easy to use**: Single executable with OpenEMR and PHP runtime

 ## Platform Build Guides